ZAKAT AS AN INCOME EXPENSE

-According to the Inland Revenue Authority of Singapore (IRAS), Zakat is treated as an expense under Section 14 of the Income Tax Act and this is set off against the employment income of that individual.
+According to the Inland Revenue Authority of Singapore (IRAS), Zakat is treated as an expense under Section 14 of the Income Tax Act, and is set off against the income of the contributing individual / organisation.
 Zakat contributions are NOT eligible for 2.5 times tax-deduction.

-For example, if an individual pays $200 in Zakat, he or she is only entitled to claim $200 as an expense against his/her employment income.
+For example, if an individual pays $200 in Zakat, he or she is only entitled to claim $200 as an expense against his / her income.

-If you opted in for auto-inclusion when you made payment for your Zakat, your Zakat contribution(s) has/have been deducted from your Employment/Total Income in your NOA.
+If you opted in for auto-inclusion when contributing Zakat, your Zakat contribution(s) will have already been deducted from your Employment / Total Income in your NOA.

 STEP 1